A simple way to come down when the day has taken everything

 By the mental checklist permanently running in the background of your brain.

-And somehow, even after everyone else is asleep,
+And somehow, even after everyone else is asleep, your body still does not know how to switch off.

 Your shoulders are tight.